-At Mayo Clinic, specialists work together to provide you with expert, whole-person care.
+At Mayo Clinic, specialists work together to provide you with expert, individualized care.

 Diagnosis at Mayo Clinic

-Mayo Clinic offers rapid, coordinated diagnostic testing and assessments by a team of skilled doctors with specialized expertise in nasal and sinus tumors, including esthesioneuroblastoma.
-Mayo Clinic doctors use the latest testing options.
+Mayo Clinic offers rapid, coordinated diagnostic testing and assessments that are done by a team of skilled doctors with specialized expertise in nasal and sinus tumors, including esthesioneuroblastoma.
+Mayo Clinic doctors use the latest testing methods.

 Esthesioneuroblastoma diagnosis may involve:

 - Physical examination.
 A careful history of your signs and symptoms and an examination of your eyes, nose, and head and neck give doctors important information to understand the tumor's extent and aid in diagnosis.

-- Using a tiny camera to see in your nose and throat.
-During an endoscopy examination, a thin, flexible tube (endoscope) is inserted in your mouth or your nose.
-The tube is equipped with a tiny camera that allows doctors to look at the extent of the tumor in the nose, back of the nose (nasopharynx) and in the sinus area of the nasal cavity.
+- Using a tiny, flexible camera to see in your nose.
+During an endoscopic examination, a thin, flexible tube (endoscope) is inserted in your nose.
+The tube is attached to a camera that allows doctors to look at the extent of the tumor in the nose, back of the nose (nasopharynx) and in the sinus area of the nasal cavity.

 - Imaging tests.
-Imaging tests such as CT, MRI and positron emission tomography (PET) help doctors visualize the location of your esthesioneuroblastoma and determine whether it has spread.
+Imaging tests such as an MRI and positron emission tomography (PET) help to determine the location and extent of your esthesioneuroblastoma and help determine whether it has spread.

 - Removing a sample of tissue for testing.
-A biopsy is a procedure to remove a sample of the tumor tissue for testing.
-A biopsy may be performed by inserting special tools through your nose to access the cancer, or a biopsy may be done during surgery to remove the cancer.
-After laboratory analysis, doctors can confirm whether the tumor is esthesioneuroblastoma.
+A biopsy is a procedure to remove a sample of the tumor tissue for pathologic analysis.
+A biopsy may be performed by inserting special instruments through your nose to remove a small piece of the cancer.
+This procedure can often be done in a doctor's office.

 Treatments at Mayo Clinic

 Treatment for esthesioneuroblastoma typically involves surgery and radiation.
-Chemotherapy is another treatment option.
+Chemotherapy is another treatment option that may be used.

-Surgical techniques vary, depending on the tumor's location, and may include:
+Surgical techniques vary, depending on the tumor's location, and generally include procedures performed by:

-- Surgery to open the skull and gain access to the tumor.
-A craniotomy is a procedure to remove a portion of the skull in order to access the tumor.
-For a large tumor that's grown into delicate structures nearby, such as the eye or the brain, this procedure may offer the best outcome.
+- A neurosurgeon to open the skull to gain access to the tumor.
+A craniotomy is a procedure to remove a small portion of the skull in order to remove the tumor and separate it from the brain.

-Radiation therapy can also be used alone or in combination with chemotherapy if surgery isn't an option due to other health concerns or if the cancer is too advanced to be removed through surgery.
-In some cases, this may shrink a cancer enough to make surgery an option.
+Radiation therapy can also be used alone or in combination with chemotherapy if surgery isn't an option due to other health concerns or if the cancer is too advanced to be removed through an operation.

 Chemotherapy uses drugs to kill cancer cells.
-In people with esthesioneuroblastoma, chemotherapy can be used before surgery to shrink a larger tumor in order to make it easier to remove.
-In some cases, chemotherapy is combined with radiation therapy after surgery to kill any cancer cells that may remain, especially for cancers that are very aggressive or extensive.
+In people with esthesioneuroblastoma, chemotherapy is combined with radiation therapy after surgery to kill any cancer cells that may remain, especially for cancers that are very aggressive or extensive.